Third Human Case of West Nile Virus Confirmed by State - NewsBreak

 Baker Announces 3.5 Million Free COVID Tests for Residents

 HYANNIS – Governor Charlie Baker has announced plans to distribute 3.5 million free at-home COVID-19 tests to residents across the Commonwealth.
 Shipments will arrive before mid-October and will be based on the population size of different municipalities.
-1.5 million tests have also been set aside for food banks to distribute to those who are most vulnerable.
+1.5 million tests have also been set aside for food banks to distribute to those who are most […] The post Baker Announces 3.5 Million Free COVID Tests for Residents appeared first on CapeCod.com.

 High Surf Advisory danger of rip currents as distant Hurricane Earl passes offshore